 I often wonder this about people who win the lottery or win money in Television Game Shows and Reality Shows.
 I wonder what they do with their money, and I often wonder if I would do the same thing.
+Whether you are a lottery winner or not, consider an mba in fraud management to better protect yourself and your finances.

 Robert Sage from Dirt Poor to Filthy Rich